etalab/sill-contents/README.md

 # Consolidate and generate SILL data

-"SILL" stands for "Socle Interministériel de Logiciels Libres", which refers to the list of recommended free softwares for the [french] public sector.
+"SILL" stands for "Socle Interministériel de Logiciels Libres", which refers to the list of recommended free software for the french public sector.

 You can browse it on [sill.etalab.gouv.fr](https://sill.etalab.gouv.fr).